devgopesh/Campus-Chat-Bot/README.md

 #Technlogy and APIs used

-1.The bot is built on the Microsoft Bot Builder Framework in Node.js and uses various APIs 2.It uses the Language Understanding Intelligent Service (LUIS) that lets the bot to understand language.
+1.The bot is built on the Microsoft Bot Builder Framework in Node.js and uses various APIs.

+2.It uses the Language Understanding Intelligent Service (LUIS) that lets the bot to understand language.
 3.It uses CleverBot API to converse with the user in the conversation mode.
 4.It uses the QnA Maker that enabled us to build, train and publish a simple question and answer bot based on FAQ URLs.